Esri/arcgis-maps-sdk-dotnet-samples/README.md

 **Interactive samples demonstrate the ArcGIS Runtime API**

 > **WELCOME TO THE 200.0 BETA**: ArcGIS Runtime 200.0 beta samples are available for WPF, WinUI, and UWP.
-We have some MAUI samples available for the beta, and many more will be available with the full launch of 200.0.
+We have some MAUI samples ready for the beta, and many more will be available with the full launch of 200.0.
+Xamarin content has been removed.
+Xamarin is only supported in ArcGISRuntime 100.15 versions.
+These samples are still availble in the [`main branch`](https://github.com/Esri/arcgis-runtime-samples-dotnet) of the repository and will continue to be available in a 100.15 branch with the release of 200.0.

 ## Get started